 Can People With Schizophrenia Live A Typical Life?
 Myths Vs. Reality

-Schizophrenia is a serious mental health disorder that can impact a person’s quality of life in various ways.
-Symptoms of schizophrenia, such as hallucinations, delusions, and social isolation, can make it challenging to manage aspects of daily life, including work, school, and interpersonal relationships.
+Schizophrenia is a serious mental health disorder that can impact a person’s quality of life.
+Symptoms of schizophrenia, such as hallucinations, delusions, and social isolation, can make managing work, school, and interpersonal relationships more challenging.
 Reducing schizophrenia symptoms by working with a team of doctors and mental health professionals may help a person resume a more typical day-to-day life.

 For people with schizophrenia, receiving a formal diagnosis can have many meanings, and several myths about schizophrenia can be said to have stigmatized the disorder.
 However, those living with schizophrenia can go on to hold jobs, maintain relationships, and enjoy fulfilling lives with professional treatment and support.